ream/ream/docs/data-fetching.md

 `staticPreload` is actually very similar to `serverPreload`, both of them are executed on server-side, but `staticPreload` will pre-render the pages:

-- For dynamic routes (i.e. `:id`), Ream renders them at request time but will cache the result and susequent requests will use the cache instead.
+- For dynamic routes (i.e. `:id`), Ream renders them at request time but will cache the result and subsequent requests will use the cache instead.
 - For static routes, it's rendered at build time.

 ### Static Paths